Saberhawk09/PCS-Portable-Comm-Server/README.md

 During ARRL Field Day 2026 me and my amateur radio club ran into some networking issues.
 We had 3 Windows laptops running radio contact logging software for the event, and wanted all 3 to use the same log file for accurate tracking of stats.

-The problem was...
+The problem was simple:

 Windows update.

 During the Winter Field Day prior, we had used my Dell Latitude 7212 Toughbook for networking.
 All logging machines connected to my machine via the WiFi hotspot function and it worked well enough.
 The only problem was w
 Windows not allowing me to turn the hotspot on without an internet connection.
 My toughbook had a DW5821e cellular modem, but the signal was very marginal so I had to make sure once the hotspot was on it never turned off.